4.7 out of 5 Stars on TrustPilot

 Externally insulating on top of the render

-Once the boards are set in place, you should have essentially created a new substrate for re-rendering pebble-dash without removing pebble-dash.
+Once the boards are set in place, you should have created a new substrate for re-rendering pebble-dash without removing pebble-dash.
 The best practice is to rasp to EPS to achieve a smooth surface and remove the oily top layer, and then you can apply your render basecoat.
 We recommend using the Premium Basecoat for extra strength, embedding fibreglass mesh within the basecoat to ensure a strong and stable surface for the render.
-Finally, you can prime the basecoat using the SiSi Render Primer, leaving it to dry for 12 hours before applying either the Silicone or Silicone Silicate render.
+Finally, you can prime the basecoat using the SiSi Render Primer, leaving it to dry for 12 hours before applying the Silicone or Silicone Silicate render.

 Facebook